nathhenry3/ANOVA-KruskalWallis-flextable/README.md

 Contains functions demographise() and demographise_anova(), plus examples of creating those tables.

-Will need to be added to a .RProj file to get here::here() calls to work
+Will need to add a .RProj file to get here::here() calls to work